 Parameter Description Size The buffer size (minimum, defined, initial allocation, peak usage).
-In this example, the minimum is defined as 10 megabytes and the defined size is 30 megabytes.
-The asynchronous buffer manager will request 30 megabytes of contiguous common memory, and if this is not available, a minimum of 10 megabytes will be requested.
 If the minimum is not available, the buffer cannot be initialized.
-In the example, an initial allocation of 20 megabytes has been made and the peak usage is currently 98%, that is the buffer is in effect fully used.
+In the example, an initial allocation of 4 megabytes has been made and the peak usage is currently 7%.
 Any value above 97% is regarded as 100% usage (there is usually a small amount of unused residue because of fragmentation).
 A fully used buffer does not necessarily mean that the size needs to be increased.
 Other indicators must also be considered; for instance, low direct access optimization results.
 It is not possible to define a general formula for increasing this parameter.
 The best approach is to redefine the size and then measure the overall effect on performance.
 If performance is improved, you can repeat the process until there is no further performance gain.
 Maximum Jobs The maximum number of jobs permitted for the buffer.
 This value is used to preallocate the number of areas needed for all Adabas Fastpath jobs.
 Each Adabas Fastpath job is allocated a job area when it is started.
 When a job ends, the area is freed and can be reused.
 Peak usage is the highest number of areas which have been allocated.
 This parameter value should be increased if • the peak usage value is the same as the defined value; or • the number of commands ignored due to shortage of areas is high.
 RB Length Limit The maximum length of a record buffer for direct access optimization processing.
 Commands ignored because of the limit are also shown for this parameter.
-In the example, 5,476 commands were ignored.
-This indicates that this parameter value could be increased to achieve better optimization.
+If a large number of commands is being ignored, this is an indication that this parameter value could be increased to achieve better optimization.
 Set Length Limit The maximum length of a set used for direct access optimization processing.
 A set is made up of the Adabas format buffer (FB) and search buffer (SB) plus an extra 12 bytes.
 Commands ignored because of the limit are also shown for this parameter.
 If a large number of commands are being ignored, this parameter value could be increased to achieve better optimization.
-Read-Ahead Memory Sizes The limits for the amount of memory that can be used for read-ahead optimization.
 Other Parameters For information on all other parameters, see the section Adabas Fastpath Parameters.